PaulStapel/PaulStapel.github.io/content/Recipes/carbonara.md

 - Salt a pan of water and bring it to a boil.
 - Put your spaghetti into the pan and let it cook until it has the desired doneness.
 - In a bowl, first add your eggs.
 Add 1 egg yolk for every 2 eggs you put in to make the sauce more silky and smooth.
 - Add 1 to 2 scoops of miso paste to this egg mixture, and top it off with a very generous amount of parmigiano.
-The sauce should contain alot of cheese.
+The sauce should contain a lot of cheese.
 At the end, also add a generous amount of pepper.
 - Start cooking your bacon in the pan until nice and browned.
 The pan will be deglazed later on when you add your pasta(water).
 - When the pasta is done, add it to your pan and add some of your residual pasta water.
 Next, take your pan off the heat.
 - Finally, add your sauce.
 The hot pasta water will make sure that your sauce will cook without having to stir it too much (which would scramble your eggs, yikes), and the starch from the pasta water also helps thicken the sauce.
 Gently stir the sauce over your spaghetti to cover everything.